 After Garcia and George left, Campbell received another visitor.

-“Your friend’s here,” Elise said into his ear before walking away.
+“Your friend’s here,” Sheraton said into his ear before walking away.
 He opened his eyes.

 It was Yi, the pilot.